AlexSchweiger827/PP10/README.md

 #### Reflection Questions

 1. **Why must you include `solutions/util.o` when linking instead of just the header?**
+The header only tells the compiler how to call the function.
+It does not provide the content of the function.
+The linker needs the machine code of the function, which is in the object file util.o for a executable.

 2. **What symbol resolution occurs at compile vs. link time?**
+At compile the compiler generates from a source file a object files with the information or declaration of the symbol.

+At link time the linker combines one or more object files into a executable program.
+The linker finds the definitions for the undetermined external symbols.

 ---